hugo-fixit/FixIt/README.md

 if you want to use the extended Font Awesome icons conveniently,
 if you want to embed mathematical formulas, flowcharts, music or Bilibili videos in your posts,
 the FixIt theme may be more suitable for you.

+## Who used FixIt

+To see this theme in action, here are some live demo sites which are rendered with **FixIt** theme.

+* Add a your site by [making a PR](https://github.com/Lruihao/FixIt/pulls)

 ## Features